tritata/ocm2ozi/README.md

 # ocm2ozi
 OpenCycleMap tiles downloader & OZI calibration data generator in order to use OpenCycleMap data offline.

 This win32 console application based on SOCKET example from StackOverflow.
+Thus application able to establish connection to OpenCycleMap server on direct internet connections only.
+Connection through proxy server isn't supported.
 Thunderforest's apikey required to compile the application.
 Anyone can obtain it by signing up at http://www.thunderforest.com/ then fill it into urlfmt string.

 Example of usage: